Professional Practice Intensive for Artists

 with Lexa Walsh

-In this four-part class, we will take advantage of the New Year’s energy to get cracking on our career goals.
+In this six-part class, we will get cracking on our career goals.
 We will cover the big picture of Goal Setting, Grants, Residencies, Budgets, CVs, Artist and Project Statements, Elevator Pitches, Documentation, Websites, Networking and Promotion, and the importance of Community.
 We will share tips and strategies to help define and finesse each of these, by identifying our audiences, contexts, processes, research and challenges.

 As we are covering a lot of ground, do expect to spend some time out of class doing homework.
 Additionally, you will be provided with worksheets so you may go deeper into organizing your career.